VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 ==== JsonLinker
 Data storage is managed by the `JsonLinker` class.
 It is instantiated in the program as an attribute of `MainWindow` and has a unique public method: ```cpp std::map<QString, ExamInfo> &collectFields(QStringList const &filePaths, QStringList const &jsonFilePaths)```.
 This method takes the paths of previously selected scan and JSON files and aims to associate a scan to its corresponding JSON by matching their file names.

-During this method's execution, a map (```cpp std::map<QString, ExamInfo> fileExamMap```) associating an exam identifier (e.g. 1-0-0) with an `ExamInfo` object is initialised by the  ```cpp void initialiseMaps(QStringList const &jsonPath)``` method.
+During this method's execution, a map (```cpp std::map<QString, ExamInfo> fileExamMap```) associating an exam identifier (e.g. 1-0-0) with an `ExamInfo` object is initialized by the  ```cpp void initialiseMaps(QStringList const &jsonPath)``` method.
 This process works by going through each JSON file path from the path list given in the method's argument.
 For each JSON file, the data is loaded into a `dataCopieJSON` pointer by calling ```cpp dataCopieJSON *loadAndGetJsonCoords(QString const &jsonPath)```.
 The data is loaded with an object from the `JSONReader` class that is instantiated as an attribute of `JsonLinker`.
 Next, an ExamInfo object is created and filled with `CopyInfo`, `PageInfo` and `FieldInfo` objects depending to the JSON's data.

 After the map's initialisation, the list containing every scan path is iterated through and the path of already existing pages is updated to the scan's path.
 If a file is not specified in any JSON, a dummy object will be created and inserted into the structure.
 Lastly, the map is returned and will be used to initialise the evaluation tables.